Kong/kong/README.md

 - [Kong AWS AMI](https://aws.amazon.com/marketplace/pp/B06WP4TNKL): Kong AMI on the AWS Marketplace.
-- [Kong on Microsoft Azure](https://github.com/Kong/kong-dist-azure): Run Kong using Azure Resource Manager.
+- [Kong on Microsoft Azure](https://github.com/Kong/kong-dist-azure): Run Kong using the Azure Resource Manager.
 - [Kong on Heroku](https://github.com/heroku/heroku-kong): Deploy Kong on Heroku in one click.
 - [Kong and Instaclustr](https://www.instaclustr.com/solutions/managed-cassandra-for-kong/): Let
-  Instaclustr manage your Cassandra cluster.
+  Instaclustr manages your Cassandra cluster.
 - [Kubernetes Ingress Controller for Kong](https://github.com/Kong/kubernetes-ingress-controller):
   Use Kong for Kubernetes Ingress.
-- [Nightly Builds][kong-nightly-master]: Builds of the master branch available every morning at about 9AM PST.
+- [Nightly Builds][kong-nightly-master]: Builds of the master branch available every morning at about 9 AM PST.

 ## Development

-If you are planning on developing on Kong, you'll need a development installation.
+If you are planning on developing in Kong, you'll need a development installation.
 The `next` branch holds the latest unreleased source code.

-You can read more about writing your own plugins in the [Plugin Development Guide](https://docs.konghq.com/latest/plugin-development/), or browse an online version of Kong's source code documentation in the [Plugin Development Kit (PDK) Reference](https://docs.konghq.com/latest/pdk/).
+You can read more about writing your plugins in the [Plugin Development Guide](https://docs.konghq.com/latest/plugin-development/), or browse an online version of Kong's source code documentation in the [Plugin Development Kit (PDK) Reference](https://docs.konghq.com/latest/pdk/).